Hammarberg/c2/README.md

 {
         byte 0xea
 }
+        slack //same as nop
 ```
 Macros contain its own label namespace.
 Local labels can therefore be used inside a macro without risk of conflict.
 Global labels inside a macro has some use cases but is generally a bad idea since the macro can only be referenced once.
 For referencing data inside an expanded macro, look at indexed labels.
 ### Macro inputs
 Macro inputs are carried in variables and are declared in the header of the macro.
 When a macro reference is examined for a match with a macro, arguments are examined against the declared header.
 Declared inputs are prefixed with `@` and are followed by a label name to carry that input.
-Other characters are matched litterally to the reference.
+Other characters are matched literally to the reference.

 Example:
 ```